CholGen/bacpage-resources/Writerside/topics/Bioinformatics-Pipeline-Setup.md

 </procedure>

 ## 4. Update the pipeline (optional) {id="updating-pipeline"}
-Updating the pipeline involves downloading updates from Github, updating the compute environment with mamba, and reinstalling the bacpage command.
+Updating the pipeline involves downloading updates from GitHub, updating the compute environment with mamba, and reinstalling the bacpage command.
 <procedure>
     <step>